jspmccain/jspmccain.github.io/about.md

 My name is Scott McCain, I'm a Damon Runyon Postdoctoral Fellow, co-advised by Dr. Gene-Wei Li at MIT in the Department of Biology and Dr. Mick Follows in the Department of Earth, Atmospheric, and Planetary Sciences.
-I am interested in how microbes can transform the environments they live in (from inside the human gut, to large-scale ocean processes), and why evolution has arrived at these range of microbial behaviours.
+I am interested in how microbes can transform the environments they live in (from inside the human gut, to large-scale ocean processes) and how to model these complex processes.
 I specifically use a combination of mathematical modelling, *in situ* observations of gene expression in complex communities (metatranscriptomics and metaproteomics), and culture-based experiments using model (and non-model!) bacteria to tackle these questions.
 I'm particularly interested in connecting processes at the level of gene expression to cellular and ecological outcomes.